-The Staats Hospital Building contained a hospital, theater, and the Glendale Lodge No. 78 Knights of Pythias in the Elk City district of Charleston, West Virginia.
+The Staats Hospital Building contained a hospital, theater, and the Glendale Lodge Knights of Pythias in the Elk City district of Charleston, West Virginia.

 The new complex opened at the cost of $150,000 6 11 12 on June 26, 1922.
 11 12 The grand chancellor of the Glendale No. 78 Knights of Pythias Lodge, O.J.
 Rife, and other lodge officers, officiated the dedication that evening.
 An open house to the public was held on July 1.